MicrosoftDocs/memdocs/memdocs/intune/remote-actions/collect-diagnostics.md

 ---
 # required metadata

-title: Collect diagnostics from a Windows device
+title: Collect diagnostics from an Intune managed device
 titleSuffix: Microsoft Intune
-description: Learn how to collect diagnostics from a Windows device.
+description: Learn how to collect diagnostics from an Intune managed device.
 keywords:
 author: Smritib17
 ms.author: smbhardwaj